beckoningstranger/rappelkiste/README.md

 ## Accessibility

-I have tried to keep with website as accessible as possible by using semantic HTML elements, providing adequate contrast for my fonts, which are sometimes displayed over images, especially on the Home and Get in Touch page, using the alt attribute for images, the title attribute for links, etc.
+I have tried to keep with website as accessible as possible by using semantic HTML elements, providing adequate contrast for my fonts, which are sometimes displayed over images, especially on the Home and Get in Touch page, using the alt attribute for images, the title attribute for links, etc. To further ensure that the site is accessible I ran tests with the Web Accessibility Evaluation Tool (WAVE) and also used a Chrome browser extension called Web Disability Simulator.
+More on this in [Testing](#testing).

 # Technologies Used